 It doesn’t matter how you warm your betta water, the main concern is that it is a similar temperature and free from harmful chemicals.
 You will also want to try and match the tank’s current pH and water hardness, which I will discuss next.

 How To Prepare Water For Betta Fish

-So we have talked about water sources, and water temperatures as these are the most obvious requirements, but there are a few more considerations when preparing water for betta fish.
+So we have talked about water sources and water temperatures as they are the most obvious requirements, but there are a few more considerations when preparing water for betta fish.